Stubbs the Zombie in Rebel Without a Pulse: Plot

+Stubbs goes to the dam where he relieves his bladder by urinating in the town's water supply, contaminating it.
+He then causes the dam to explode by having the other Zombies use themselves as electrical conduits.
+The flash flood of contaminated water worsens the zombie outbreak and brings Stubbs back into the city limits, where the U.S. Army has arrived to dispatch the zombies.
+Stubbs eventually reaches Herman Wye’s laboratory, where Wye himself reveals he unwittingly created Stubbs via an experimental growth serum that he used for accelerating the growth of grass in Punchbowl.
+He also declares his intent to use Stubbs as a specimen for his research.
+However, after a difficult battle, Stubbs manages to defeat Wye.

-Upon arriving at City Hall to confront Andrew, Maggie Monday (Andrew's very attractive mother), realizes the Zombie looks familiar and stops Andrew from shooting him, proclaiming her love for Stubbs.
+Upon arriving at City Hall to confront Andrew, Maggie (Andrew's very attractive mother), realizes the Zombie looks familiar and stops Andrew from shooting him, proclaiming her love for Stubbs.
 She explains that 26 years ago, during The Great Depression, she was a young country girl living at her family's farm.
 Stubbs, still a living man at the time, arrived at their house in an attempt to do business.
 Finding him extremely charismatic, Maggie took Stubbs back to her room where the two had sex.
 Unfortunately, Maggie's father, Otis, returned home and caught the two together.
 Unbeknownst to Maggie, he had killed Stubbs and dumped his body in the wilderness (in the same spot where Punchbowl would later be built).
 Maggie also reveals that she became pregnant with Andrew from the experience, making Stubbs his biological father.
-This is the cause of Stubbs' inordinate infatuation with Maggie shown throughout the game.
-The two share a romantic embrace, which is abruptly cut off by Stubbs eating her brains.
+This is revealed to be the cause of Stubbs' inordinate infatuation with Maggie shown throughout the game.
+The two share a romantic embrace, which is abruptly cut short by Stubbs eating her brain.
 Enraged by seeing his mother murdered and learning the truth of his conception, Andrew attacks Stubbs from behind a forcefield, partially destroying Punchbowl in the process.
-Stubbs survives the battle and attempts to murder Andrew, but is stopped by Maggie, who has become a Zombie herself.
-The game ends with Stubbs and Maggie sailing off in a small rowboat as Andrew and all of Punchbowl are destroyed by a nuclear missile strike to cleanse the undead infestation, and they both "live" happily ever after.
+Stubbs survives the battle and attempts to kill Andrew, but is stopped by Maggie, who has become a Zombie herself.
+As Punchbowl is destroyed by a nuclear strike in an effort to contain the outbreak, Stubbs and Maggie sail off in a small rowboat and "live" happily ever after.
 During the credits, photos of things that happened during the events of the game are shown on the left.